Home » RECIPES » OCCASIONS » HALLOWEEN » Halloween Candy Brownies

 • Line an 8×8 inch baking pan with waxed paper and place in the freezer.

-• Fill the bottom pot of the double boiler with 1 to 2 inches of water (the water should not be touching the bottom of the top bowl).
-Bring water to a boil.
+• Fill bottom pot of double boiler with 1 to 2 inches of water and bring to a boil.

 • Roughly chop the leftover Halloween candy into small chunks and place in top bowl of the double boiler.
-Reduce heat to medium low.
+Reduce heat to medium-low and allow the candy to melt down completely, stirring frequently.

 NOTE: You will have some texture from the non-chocolate parts of the candy that cannot melt down- nuts, cookie, wafer, etc.

-• Allow them to cool completely before cutting into 12 equal slices and enjoying.
+• Bake leftover Halloween Candy Brownies for 45 to 55 minutes, or until a toothpick test comes out with few moist crumbs.
+Allow them to cool completely before cutting into 12 equal slices and enjoying.

 RECIPE NOTES

-• At room temperature, in an airtight container or reusable bag, for up to 7 days.
+• At room temperature, in an airtight container or sealable bag, for up to 7 days.

-• In the refrigerator, in an airtight container or reusable bag, for up to 2 weeks.
+• In the refrigerator, in an airtight container or sealable bag, for up to 2 weeks.

-• In the freezer, in an airtight container or reusable bag, for up to 3 months.
+• Frozen, in an airtight container or sealable bag, for up to 3 months.
+Sit at room temperature until thawed or microwave for 15 to 20 seconds.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.